 Calling a Wolf a Wolf #ad - I can no longer rememberthe being afraid, only that it came to an end.
 Kaveh akbar is the founding editor of Divedapper.
 His poems appear recently or soon in the new Yorker, Poetry, PBS NewsHour, Tin House, APR, Ploughshares, and elsewhere.
 The struggle from late youth on, with and without God, agony, narcotics and love is a torment rarely recorded with such sustained eloquence and passion as you will find in this collection.

 Fanny howethis highly-anticipated debut boldly confronts addiction and courses the strenuous path of recovery, beginning in the wilds of the mind.

-The Book of Endings Akron series in poetryUniversity of Akron Press - Used book in Good Condition.
+The Book of Endings Akron series in poetryUniversity of Akron Press #ad - The Book of Endings Akron series in poetry #ad - Used book in Good Condition.
 Finalist for the 2017 national book award for poetrythe poems in the book of endings try to make sense of, the absence of the beloved, or at least come to some kind of reckoning with absence - the death of the author's mother, cicadas, the absence of an accountable god, the dead stars arriving, the dead moon aglow in the night sky.

 .
 Graywolf Press.
 Farrar straus giroux.

 Don't Call Us Dead: PoemsGraywolf Press #ad - Used book in Good Condition.
 Smith turns then to desire, mortality―the dangers experienced in skin and body and blood―and a diagnosis of HIV positive.
 Finalist for the national book award for poetrywinner of the Forward Prize for Best Collection“Smith's poems are enriched to the point of volatility, but they pay out, often, in sudden joy.